What can I expect on board? How will I live on board a freighter vessel? What do I need to know?

 The captain the is the man/woman in charge on board and the official representative of the shipping company.
 His orders are to be obeyed unconditionally.

 You want to bring a car, caravan or motorbike?
 It is generally possible, but transport has to be arranged through a freight forwarding company and will be inside a container.
-Freight forwarding companies you will find online or in your local Yellow Pages.
+Freight forwarding companies you will find online.
+Regarding Roll-on Roll-off vessels, the vehicles are driven onto the ship.
+There are special transport agencies for this kind of transport.

 The cargo always has the highest priority aboard.
 Usually neither the shipping company nor we know what is inside the containers.